Buying an Existing Log Home?

 Congratulations!
 Just so you know, you have made the wise decision to do your homework.
 Fact.
 It is essential not to overlook the cons, such as:

-• exterior/interior maintenance costs,
+• ongoing exterior/interior maintenance and repair costs,

-• pest control,
+• regular pest control,

 • log homeowner insurance,